Calculate your pension benefits

 The online benefits calculator is designed for members of the Local Government Pension Scheme (LGPS) - except elected councillors.

-In order to use the calculator, you will need:
+In order to use the benefits calculator, you will need:

 - your most recent Annual LGPS Personal Benefit Statement

 - a recent payslip

 - you can check your state pension age (opens in a new window).